cobrettie-lambda/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

-5.A - git has many reasons for being valuable to a team of developers.
+5.A - Git has many reasons for being valuable to a team of developers.
+First of all, it allows your team to all work on the same project, without interfering with each others work.
+Each of you can be on your own branch, doing your own work, and merge to the master when ready.
+Git allows you to revert code files to a previous state.
+You can even revert your entire project to a previous state.
+Git allows you to see who introduced a particular issue, and when.
+Git performs very strongly and reliably when compared to other version control systems.
+Git is very secure when it comes to maintaining the integrity of source code.
+Git is widely accepted among developers.
+These are just a few of the many reasons git is valuable to a team of developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.